lsst-sqre/safir/docs/user-guide/database/pagination.rst

 A paginated query is a fairly complex operation that usually goes through multiple layers of data types.

 First, your application will construct a SQL query that returns the full, unpaginated data set.
-This may use other query parameters or information from the client to limit the results in ways unrelated to pagination.
+This may use other query parameters or information from the client to filter the results in ways unrelated to pagination.
 This SQL query should not order the results; the order will be applied when the paginated query is done.

 Second, your application optionally may provide either a limit on the number of results to return or a cursor indicating where in the overall list of results to pick up from.